Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 2. Click the *Search for an action* field and enter the name of the transition or a keyword you are searching for.
 If you have clicked the ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add) button next to a place, only those transitions that are compatible with the data type of the place are displayed in the list.

     > [Info] The list of transitions is filtered for your keyword as you type.
 For each API endpoint of the installed modules a transition is available.
-For detailed information, see the API list under *Dev Tools > API > Tab API*
+For detailed information, see the API list under *Dev Tools > API > Tab API*.

 3. Click the transition you want to add in the list of transitions.
     The transition has been added to the workflow.
 If the transition has been added from a place which requires a certain input data type, the arc from the place will be automatically connected to the corresponding input port of the transition.